-Deploy the BeyondTrust Appliance into an Amazon AWS Environment
+Deploy the BeyondTrust RS Virtual Appliance into an Amazon AWS Environment

 You must have an Amazon AWS account and support plan already configured.
 You are also responsible for registering the DNS hostname for your site.

-- Open the email you received from BeyondTrust Technical Support and select the Link your AWS account(s) link to be redirected to the BeyondTrust site.
+- Open the email you received from BeyondTrust Technical Support and select the Link your AWS account(s) by clicking here link to be redirected to the BeyondTrust site.

-- Enter your AWS Account ID in the text box and click Add Account ID.
-Your Virtual Appliance will be shared with your Amazon AWS account as a Private Amazon Machine Image (AMI) within an hour.
+- Enter your Commercial AWS Account ID or Government AWS Account ID in the text box and click Add Account ID.
+Your RS Virtual Appliance will be shared with your Amazon AWS account as a Private Amazon Machine Image (AMI) within an hour.
 The AMI will be shared to each of your AWS regions.

 If you are uncertain what your AWS Account ID is, the email contains a link to an Amazon help page that details how to find it.